BBC Sports Personality of year 2022: Latest odds, who is favourite, nominations

-BBC Sports Personality of the year favourite: SPOTY Latest odds, Arsenal star remains favourite, nominations
+BBC Sports Personality of the year 2022: SPOTY Latest odds, who is the favourite, Natasha Jonas odds

 The BBC Sports Personality Of The Year awards 2022 will take place on December 21.
 Here are the nominations and their latest odds to win.